bacionejs/byte-armada/README.md

 ## 💡 Purpose

-Create a real-time-tactics space shooter that emphasizes strategic decision-making while keeping the **user interface minimal and uncluttered**.
+To create a real-time-tactics space shooter that emphasizes strategic decision-making while keeping the **user interface minimal and uncluttered**.

 ## 🎨 Art